-Jade Chang started practicing Pilates over a year ago when a fellow golfer suggested she work on her core and flexibility in order to improve her game.
+Jade Chang started practicing Pilates in 2015 when a fellow golfer suggested she work on her core and flexibility in order to improve her game.
 She joined Flex and saw the benefits in less than two months, with improved flexibility and a longer range of drive.

-Anna Hui first tried Pilates three years ago and immediately fell in love with how different it was to working out in the gym.
-She has found it has improved her golf game by working on her physical balance, strength and control as well as her mental composure.
+Anna Hui first tried Pilates in 2013 and immediately fell in love with how different it was to working out in the gym.
+She has found it has improved her golf performance by working on her physical balance, strength and control as well as her mental composure.
 And, significantly, it has cured her golf-induced back pain.